Coordinated construction programme

 Western side of Te Awa Kairangi / Hutt River near Melling |

-Minimal disruption, limited to site areas only
+Minimal disruption, limited to site areas only.

 |